davidde/notes/BASH.md

 (in directory where briss-0.9.jar is located; requires java)
 Start up briss, app to crop/resize/split pdfs.

+* ls -lha /path/to/directory/or/file
+Show stats of the directory or file, including permissions (and which files for directories).
+-l (list): Display more information in a well-ordered list.
+-h (human-readable): Files sizes are displayed in the human-readable format of kilobytes, megabytes, and so on, rather than in raw bytes.
+-a (all): Display hidden files, including the directory itself, and its parent directory.
+=> On most systems, `ll` is an alias for `ls -lh` or `ls -la`, enter `type ll` to find out which.

 * mmv "long_name*.txt" "short_#1.txt"
 Where the "#1" is replaced by whatever is matched by the first wildcard.
 Similarly #2 is replaced by the second, etc. Quotes are necessary!